IBM/packer-plugin-ibmcloud/post-processor/README.md

 **post-processor export image variables** |
 | |
 api_key | string | The IBM Cloud platform API key.
-Required only if image_id is provided. region | string | IBM Cloud region where VPC is deployed.
+Required only if image_id is provided. export_timeout | string | The time to wait for export job to succeed.
+The format of this value is a duration such as "5s" or "5m". region | string | IBM Cloud region where VPC is deployed.
 Required only if image_id is provided. vpc_endpoint_url | string | Configure URL for VPC test environments.
 Optional. iam_url | string | Configure URL for IAM test environments.
 Optional.